clekremer/ppfourresub/README.md

 ### User Authentication

+As a Site User (Patient) I can register an account so that I can book/edit/cancel appointments.

+Acceptance Criteria:
+a.
+A register menu or link should be visible on the homepage.
+b.
+After clicking the menu / link the user should be taken to the register page.
+c.
+After filling in the details and clicking register button a new account should be created.
+d.
+I should then be notified that I have been logged in.

+Tasks:

+Install auth app and add to installed apps
+Add register link to navbar and home page
+Customise register patient form to HTML templates Create message to notify user of successful registered

+As a User, I can log in or log out in my account so that I can authenticate myself.

+Acceptance Criteria logged-out user:
+a.
+Log in option on the nav bar.
+b.
+By clicking login I should be taken to the log-in page.
+c.
+After entering the credentials and clicking login I should be logged in.
+d.
+A notificaiton should appear to confirm that I have been logged in successfully.
+e.
+If I enter the incorrect credentials I should receive feedback on what information was incorrectly entered.

+Acceptance Criteria logged in user
+a.
+When user clicks log out button he is getting logged out
+b.
+A notification appears that he has been logged out successfully.

+Tasks:

+Install auth and add to installed apps
+Add auth urls
+Add log in and log out links to navbar
+Customise login, logout HTML templates
+Create success messages for successful login/logout

 ### Form Validation
 Empty or incorrect data cannot not be submitted in any form.
 I this case a notification will appear to inform the user which kind of data he has to add or change.

 ### Database Security
 CSRF tokens were used for all forms on this site.

 Database url and secret key were added in the .env file to ensure  the database security.